Gettin’ Real With Happiness

 And you know what?

-People everywhere would tell us that we should cover up these “negative” feelings with more “positive” ones, but that’s actually one of the worse things we could do.
+People everywhere would tell us that we should cover up these “negative” feelings with more “positive” ones, but that’s actually one of the worst things we could do.

 Our emotions are messages that cue us into the reality of our situations.

-We need to be able to listen to them so we can understand exactly what the problem is and how we can address it.
+We need to be able to listen to them to understand exactly what the problem is and how we can address it.

 Taking ownership of our feelings, especially the “bad” ones, allows us to be true to ourselves and everyone around us.

 That leads to some seriously empowering changes, and there’s nothing “bad” about that.